If you are new to jPlayer, check out the Quick Start Guide.

 String : (Default: "jQuery") : Allows the global variable name of jQuery to be set.

-This option can be changed to whatever you require after using the jQuery.noConflict(true) command.
+This option can be changed to what you require after using the jQuery.noConflict(true)

 The jQuery variable name is important for the Flash fallback to communicate with jPlayer's JavaScript.